-- 1. Activities where forest conversions occur, in other than justified circumstances where the conversion: - i. is in compliance with national and regional policy and legislation applicable for land use and forest management, and - ii. does not have negative impacts on ecologically important forest areas, culturally and - socially significant areas, or other protected areas, and iii. does not destroy areas of significantly high carbon stock, and - iv. makes a contribution to long-term conservation, economic, and/or social benefits. - 2.
-Activities where the capability of forests to produce a range of wood and non-wood forest products and services on a sustainable basis is not maintained or harvesting levels exceed a rate that can be sustained in the long term.
+- i. is in compliance with national and regional policy and legislation applicable for land use and forest management, and - ii. does not have negative impacts on ecologically important forest areas, culturally and socially significant areas, or other protected areas, and - iii. does not destroy areas of significantly high carbon stock, and - iv. makes a contribution to long-term conservation, economic, and/or social benefits

-Our risk assessment finds that we are at low risk of sourcing wood from either of these sources.
-Our risk assessment and due diligence system are reviewed and updated on an annual basis and as new information presents itself.
-As part of our certification to the PEFC and SFI Chain of Custody standards, the risk assessment and its findings are audited by a third-party auditor on an annual basis.
+Our risk assessment finds we are at low risk of sourcing wood from these sources.
+Our risk assessment and due diligence system are reviewed and updated annually or as new information presents itself.
+As part of our certification, the risk assessment and its findings are audited by a third-party auditor on an annual basis.